-SAM utilizes our own airborne LiDAR scanning system.
-The hardware consists of a state-of-the-art Trimble Harrier 68i Airborne Laser Scanner that can be deployed from either a helicopter or fixed-wing aircraft.
+SAM utilizes our own airborne LiDAR scanning systems.
+The hardware consists of a state-of-the-art Trimble and RIEGL Laser Scanners that can be deployed from helicopter, fixed-wing aircraft, or Unmanned Aerial Systems (UAS).
 The addition of this technology to our terrestrial, mobile and airborne scanning services gives SAM a full range of in-house LiDAR capabilities and enhances our range of geospatial solutions for clients.

 Some of the benefits for our airborne LiDAR project clients include: